 - Extreme sedation and drowsiness.
 Abusing opiates will cause people to become extremely drowsy.
 “Nodding off” while doing other things is a dangerous sign and can signal the early stages of addiction.

 - Constipation or diarrhea.
-Opiate use often effects bowel function.
+Opiate use often affects bowel function.
 Opiate abuse will often cause constipation.
 Prolonged use will then cause diarrhea.
 These are both symptoms of opiate addiction.

 - Headaches, nausea, and vomiting.
 These are clinical signs and symptoms of opiate addiction.
 These types of symptoms reveal a physiological dependence on the drug.
 At this stage, some form of treatment is vital.